KartikSawant/kartiksawant.github.io/README.md

-# kartiksawant.github.io
+kartiksawant.github.io

-Personal website hosted on github
+Personal Website built using bootstrap and hosted on github.